-Each purchase contract, whether concluded face-to-face, by telephone, the internet, or otherwise, will be confirmed by the issue of a Purchase Contract Confirmation by the Company.
-Each purchase contract is subject to the terms of the Purchase Contract Confirmation and to the Frontier Farm Purchase Terms for Grain, Pulses and Oilseeds valid and the time of movement.
-These are emailed of posted and should be checked promptly with queries raising within 5 business days.
+Each purchase contract (whether verbal, online or written) will be confirmed by the issue of a Purchase Contract Confirmation by the Company.
+Each purchase contract is subject to these terms and the Purchase Contract Confirmation.
+These should be checked with queries raised within 5 business days.